 Students who choose to attend accredited private colleges and universities in Kentucky may receive the tuition supplement through KHEAA Grants where need exists.
 Part-time CAP awards are available for those taking 6-11 semester hours.
 The amount fluctuates yearly.
 Students may apply for a State Grant by filing the FAFSA and listing Alice Lloyd College as one of their school choices.
-Applications should be made by February 15 in order to ensure maximum assistance.
+Applications should be submitted as early as possible after January 1st in order to ensure maximum assistance.